-Welcome to another week of CASE-ing the Catty challenge!
+Welcome to another week of CASE-ing the Catty.

-We would love to see your projects using these lovely colours.
+We would love to see your CASE of a 'Bling-y' project from either of the current Catalogues.
 Click on this link or the image below to go there.
 The first time you will need to click on the 'Join Group' button at the top.
 Once you have been added to the group, you can go ahead and post your creation and you do not need to have a blog.

 Thanks for visiting today!